kcrary/istari/docs/type-theory.md

 `{ x : A | B } : type` that `x : A |- B : type`, and that means that
 eliminating a subset-type hypothesis must usually generate a subgoal to ensure the predicate is well-formed.

+A variation on the subset type (the *intensional* subset type) chooses the other side of the tradeoff.
+For `iset (x : A) .
+B` to equal `iset (x : C) .
+D` requires that `C` and `D` be equal, and not merely imply each other.
+This allows one to conclude `x : A |- B : type` from `iset (x : A) .
+B : type`, which allows us to eliminate a premise in some rules.
+Intensional subset types are less useful for most purposes due to their restricted equality, but they are occasionally preferable due to their streamlined inference rules.
+Istari uses them internally in its treatment of datatypes.

 A degenerate form of the subset type that is often useful is the squash type: `{ A }` is defined to mean `{ _ : unit | A }`.
 The